madsmtm/cargo-sandbox/threat-model.md

 ### Data access

-The primary thing we want to avoid is for a malicous party to gain access to sensitive data.
+The primary thing we want to avoid is for a malicious party to gain access to sensitive data.

 - General user data (username, system version, installed packages, current terminal/editor, usage history etc.)
 - Private user data (private keys, personal data, source code for other projects etc.)